eclipse/vorto-examples/vorto-connector/Readme.md

 The easiest way to visualize the camera data, is to generate and download the [Vorto Web - Dashboard](https://github.com/eclipse/vorto/blob/development/docs/tutorials/create_webapp_dashboard.md).

-## What's next ?

-* Access the camera data via REST.
-Simply click on **!Code** icon in the console dashboard to find out how.
-* [Generate a SpringBoot Web Application](https://github.com/eclipse/vorto/blob/development/docs/tutorials/create_webapp_dashboard.md) that consumes the devices data from Bosch IoT Suite and visualize it in Vorto UI Widgets.

 ## Extending the Vorto Connector

 The connector is currently limited to process only image- and object detection capabilities.